influxdata/docs-v2/content/influxdb/clustered/install/optimize-cluster/optimize-querying.md

 ## Define your query patterns

-Understanding your typical query pattern helps to prioritize what optimizations can be made to ensure your query performance meets your requirements.
+Understanding your typical query patterns helps prioritize optimizations to meet your query performance requirements.

 For example, consider the following questions:

 - **Do you typically query data by a specific tag values?**
   [Apply custom partitioning](/influxdb/clustered/admin/custom-partitions/) to your target database or table to partition by those tags.
-Partitioning by commonly-queried tags helps InfluxDB to quickly identify where the relevant data is in storage and improves query performance.
+Partitioning by commonly queried tags helps InfluxDB to quickly identify where the relevant data is in storage and improves query performance.
 - **Do you query tables with [wide schemas](/influxdb/clustered/write-data/best-practices/schema-design/#avoid-wide-schemas)?**
   Avoid using wildcards (`*`) in your `SELECT` statement.
 Select specific